-We generally warrant our products for a period of 12 months from the date of delivery and estimate probable product warranty costs at the time we recognize revenue.
+We generally warrant our products for a period of 12 months from the date of delivery and accrue estimated probable product warranty costs as a cost of revenue at the time we recognize revenue.
 Factors that affect our warranty liability include historical and anticipated rates of warranty claims, materials usage, rework, and delivery costs.
 We assess the adequacy of our warranty obligations each reporting period and adjust the accrued warranty liability on the basis of our estimates.